daos-stack/google-cloud-daos/terraform/examples/daos_cluster_maolson/README.md

 To ensure a successful deployment of a DAOS cluster there are two `terraform.tfvars.*.example` files that you can choose from.

-You will need to decide which of these files to copy to `terraform.tfvars`.
+You will need to decide which of these files you will copy to create your `terraform.tfvars` file.

 #### The terraform.tfvars.tco.example file